 What is POCUS?

-Point of Care Ultrasound is a complementary examination performed by primary care physicians in conjunction to physical examination to investigate unclear findings.
-As such it is used to find and identify either the presence or absence of specific pathological results.
+Point of Care Ultrasound is complementary to a medical examination performed by primary care physicians in conjunction to physical examination to investigate unclear findings.
+As such it is used to find and identify either the presence or absence of specific pathological results seen in your patients.
 POCUS is an increasingly growing field that can be applied in various clinical situation.
 It is certainly not limited to its exact definition, seeing as it can be used in an intensive care unit to monitor therapy, in the emergency department to exclude or include severe pathological findings, to look for free fluids inside the abdomen and thorax in trauma patients, or even just in a preclinical setting.

 Indications and Fields of Usage

 Knowing how to use Point of Care Ultrasound is a crucial step of turning it into an effective tool for a medical examination.
 One must discern even the slightest indications of disease and be confident in the use of the device, seeing as the lack of such will merely lead to a suboptimal diagnosis.

 Point of Care Ultrasound is useful in the following categories: